Kitware/pan3d/docs/tutorials/dataset_viewer.md

 ## Get started

-To follow along this tutorial, install Pan3D with GeoTrame enabled.
+To follow along this tutorial, install Pan3D with its viewer enabled.

 ```
 pip install pan3d[viewer]